/images/resources/getting-started/test-using-oauth-tools.png

 Redeem code

 There are now 3 tokens: an Access Token, a Refresh Token, and an ID Token.
-The ID Token is issued because the openid scope was requested.
+The client must send the openid scope to receive an ID Token.

 Next Steps